- This article is about the city in Ontario. For the area in California, see North Bay (Bay Area)

 [edit]Budget

-There are many parks in the region that are great for camping.
-Visit http://www.parkscanada.ca for more information on camping in the region.
+[edit]There are many provincial parks in this region that are great for camping.
+Visit https://www.ontarioparks.ca/ for more information on them.

 Mid-range